drio/laura-restic/README.md

       NOTE: you can save the profiles so you can load them automatically.

 Now, you can repeat using the bb-* scripts to work against backblaze.

+You can use the *integrity* scripts to check the integrity of the restic repos, both for bb and local.